A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Method

 An explanation of $A \perp X \; | \;f(X)$ is in order.
 Superficially, it may seem nonsensical because if $f(X)$ is given, then so is $X$, in which case the independence of $X$ and $A$ simply makes no sense.
 At this point it is important to note that in general $X$ is a random {\it vector}.
-In other words, $X$ denotes not a single random variable but a multivariate quantity, consisting of multiple confounders $X_1, X_2, ...$.
+In other words, $X$ denotes not a single random variable but a multivariate quantity, consisting of multiple confounders $X_1, X_2, \ldots$.
 In this multivariate situation, $X$ is a vector, but $f(X)$ is still a scalar.
-Therefore, knowledge of the single number $f(X)$ does not uniquely identify the vector $X$.\footnote{Even when $X$ is univariate, if $f(X)$ is a many-to-one function, then $f(X)$ does not uniquely identify the random variable $X$.} As such, it makes perfect sense to write expressions like $A \perp X \; | \; f(X)$.
+Therefore, knowledge of the single number $f(X)$ does not uniquely identify the vector $X$.
+As such, it makes perfect sense to write expressions like $A \perp X \; | \; f(X)$.

-In principle, one can search for functions that are balancing scores, and then proceed with the computation of ATE, as described above.
-But in situations where there are a large number of confounders, the ``curse of dimensionality" can lead to imprecise estimates.
-A remarkable theorem due to Rosenbaum and Rubin (1983) circumvents this problem.
+In principle, one can search for functions that are balancing scores, and then proceed with the computation of ATE, using the g-computation formula described above.
+But in situations where there are a large number of confounders, the ``curse of dimensionality'' can lead to imprecise estimates.
+A remarkable theorem due to \citet{rosenbaum_rubin} circumvents this problem.
 To that end, one defines a quantity called the {\it propensity score} (PS), defined as $pr(A=1 \; | \; X)$ and denoted $p(X)$.
-It can be shown that $p(X) = pr(A=1 \; | \; X_1, X_2, ...)$, is a balancing score.
+It can be shown that $p(X) = pr(A=1 \; | \; X_1, X_2, \ldots)$, is a balancing score.
 In short, $A \perp X \; | \; p(X)$.
 The advantage of the PS is that it is a single, scalar function which can be computed even in the presence of multiple confounders.
-This construction of the PS is particularly attractive because it can be estimated by performing regression on the treatment (as a binary response) and all confounders as covariates/predictors.
+This construction of the PS is particularly attractive because it can be estimated by performing regression on the treatment (as a binary response) and all confounders as covariates/predictors.\footnote{Generalizations of the propensity score to non-binary and continuous treatment variables can be found in \citep{hirano_imbens} and \citep{kosuke_vandyke}.}

 In summary, for a given PS - a quantity that can be estimated from data on the treatment variable and the confounders - the treatment and the confounders are independent.
 Therefore, if one were to group/match the control and treatment units such that they all have the same (or similar) PS, then within each group the confounders are independent of the treatment, and thus, cannot act as lurking variables.